sanskrit/sanskrit.github.io/content/groups/dyuganga/_index.md

 {title="Dyugangā logo" class="thumbnail"}

 ## Goals ध्येयानि
 Dyugangā (https://rebrand.ly/dyuganga) is a work group dedicated to the promotion of ever-victorious Hindu ideals and arts.
 It's current focus is in presenting important texts for easy study.
+Long term goal (https://rebrand.ly/dg-archive) is to save texts to last for millennia into the coming post-electronic/ industrial age.

 The texts may be presented as